How to Design a Fall Wedding Without Embracing the Typical Fall Foliage Look

-"Fall is an awesome time to incorporate elements that feel too heavy during other seasons," said Chelsea Lafollette, co-owner and planner at Brilliant Event Planning.
-Ashley Chamblin, founder and creative Director of Ashley M. Chamblin Events, agrees: "We love when our couples use rich jewel tones in their weddings without sticking to a classic deep, warm color palette that people have come to expect from fall."
+"Fall is an awesome time to incorporate elements that feel too heavy during other seasons," says Chelsea Lafollette, the co-owner and planner at Brilliant Event Planning.
+Ashley Chamblin, the founder and creative director of Ashley M. Chamblin Events, agrees: "We love when our couples use rich jewel tones in their weddings without sticking to a classic deep, warm color palette that people have come to expect from fall."
 Whether that means that you decide to use a rich blue on your invitations or deep burgundy in your floral arrangements, jewel tones are a beautiful and easy way to ensure your wedding feels seasonal.

 Nature seems like an obvious thematic choice when planning a fall wedding, but the pros say steering clear of the cliché is key if you want your party to feel fresh and original.
 Avoid the expected décor, such as dried leaves and pumpkins.
 Instead, go for the unexpected, less popular choices that quietly echo autumn.
-Chamblin recommends incorporating crab apple branches into your floral arrangements; berries are also a great way to add color in a non-traditional, sophisticated way and can be used as table décor or bouquet accents.
+Chamblin recommends incorporating crab apple branches into your floral arrangements; berries are also a great way to add color in a nontraditional, sophisticated way and can be used as table décor or bouquet accents.